-Brandeis University postponed the on-campus performance of a play about comedian Lenny Bruce, called “Buyer Beware,” after students and alumni criticized its depiction of black characters and the Black Lives Matter movement.
+Brandeis University canceled the on-campus performance of a play about comedian Lenny Bruce, called “Buyer Beware,” after students and alumni criticized its depiction of black characters and the Black Lives Matter movement.
 The author decided to have it produced professionally off-campus instead.

 Lenny Bruce was an American comedian and social critic who was active from 1947 until 1966, when he died at age 40 from a drug overdose.
 He was well-known for incorporating contentious topics like politics and sex into his comedy routines, which often took the form of stream-of-consciousness diatribes.
 He was also considered a Free Speech advocate, who was arrested on multiple occasions for alleged obscenity in his performances.
 After a trial in 1964, he was convicted of obscenity in a New York court for the first time and was sentenced to four months in a workhouse.
 He was freed on bail during the appeals process, however, and died before the appeal was decided, never having served any of his sentence.
 He was posthumously pardoned in 2003 by then-Governor George Pataki of New York.